sensiflow/main/docs/api/access-control/general.md

 ##### Register

-In Sensiflow, a user can only be registered by the `Admin` user.
+In Sensiflow, a user can be registered by an `Admin` or a `Moderator` user.
 Send a `POST` request to the [register endpoint](/api/user/general#post-users).

 *[RBAC]: Role Based Access Control